 As a job seeker, your goal should be to create effective career documents to help you get through software and human screenings.
 To do this, it is crucial to have an ATS-optimized resume that is well-formatted and high on quality content.
-Poor formatting has been found to be one of the main reasons why a resume is not shortlisted for the next round in the hiring process.
-To make it easy for you, we will cover some common formatting mistakes that one should avoid in their resumes.
+Poor formatting may be one of the reasons for your resume not getting shortlisted for the next round.
+So, to make it easy for you, we will cover some common formatting mistakes that one should avoid in resumes.

 1. Inappropriate fonts

-Tip- If you want to highlight some parts in your resume for them to stand out.
-In this case, we advise using the Bold, Italics, and Underline options instead of using different font sizes, styles or colors.
+That said, we understand that you may want to highlight some parts in your resume for them to stand out.
+In this case, we advise using the Bold, Italics, and Underline options instead of using different font sizes, styles, or colors.
 This will help improve the impact and overall presentation of your resume.

-The most popular date format to add to your resume is Mon Year- Mon Year i.e., first three letters of the month followed by the year.
+The most popular date format to add to your resume is Mon Year- Mon Year i.e., the first three letters of the month followed by the year.
 This can be written as Feb 2018 – Mar 2020.
-This is not only ATS-friendly but also easy to read.
-Avoid using confusing and non-uniform formats such as 2018 Feb 15 – 2020 March.
+This is concise and easy to understand.
+Avoid using chaotic and non-uniform formats such as 2018 Feb 15 – 2020 March.
 This not only confuses the reader but also creates a poor impression, leaving them questioning your skills.

 The ideal length of your resume is based on your target location and experience.
 If the length of your resume does not align with the best practices, it might lower your chances of succeeding.
 For example, if you submit a lengthy resume to a US employer, where the common length is 1-2 pages, it may be harder for recruiters to read which may impact the hiring decision.
-Thus, make sure to abide by the general guidelines and add only relevant experience.
+Thus, make sure you follow the best practices while deciding the length of your resume.

 Irregular spacing in a resume impacts the overall presentation.
 Non-uniform spacing in between paragraphs gives the perception that the candidate hasn’t put in enough effort in the process.
-This may create a poor first impression, impacting your candidacy.
+It even makes your resume look uneven and non-standard.
 Thus, ensuring uniform and relevant resume spacing is essential.
 Your document should neither look too cramped nor too dispersed.

 Some candidates add fancy borders and margins to make their resumes look attractive.
 However, uneven use of borders and margins impacts the overall impression of your resume.
 We highly advise keeping margins of 1 inch on all sides and choosing simple borders, if at all you need to add them.
-Maintain uniform borders and margins across the document.
+Avoid fancy borders and ensure uniformity in your document.